MakTom/Polkadot-Escrow/README.md

 This project demonstrates a role based escrow contract.
 It comes with hardhat, a test for that contract, a sample script that deploys that contract.

 You need to have 3 accounts configured in your Metamask wallets to be used as Agent, Sender, Receiver as per the logic of Escrow service.
-You need to switch accounts while performing the escrow action based on the logic below
+You need to switch accounts while performing the escrow action based on the logic below.

-Sender - (Send Payment, Confirm Delivery, Deny Delivery) Receiver - (Claim Payment)
+Sender - (Send Payment, Confirm Delivery, Deny Delivery)

+Receiver - (Claim Payment)

 Agent - (Agent Transfer)

 ## Backend